 What is a split negative?

 We all know what negation is, of course, and if you say you don’t, you’ve just used it.
 Negation is when we saying something is ‘not’ something.
 So for example, in English we say ‘do’ something, and then simply add ‘not’ if we don’t do it.
 Similarly, if we are able, we say we ‘can’; if we are ‘not’ able, we say we ‘cannot’.
 But French does something a little different.
+It is common to face problems in foreign countries where you don’t know the language, and Travel translation services can help you overcome this issue quickly.

 Rather than having a single word, the French use two which sandwich the verb they are negating.
 Ne and pas sit either side of the verb to denote the opposite.
 This is different from English in that if you wanted to say ‘I do not understand’ you must use the auxiliary verb ‘to do’ with ‘to understand’.
 However, in French although you use two words to negate, you only use one verb comprendre – Je ne comprends pas.